 become a catoptromancier.
 One can never have too much knowledge.
 And

 one can never know when this skill might come in handy.
 Double Trouble

 Cauldron Bubble ....

 For those of you who are new to this thing called Tidbits...may I

-direct you to my home page at where you will scroll down the left side menu till you get to the area that says Current Tidbits ... click it ...and you will see represented on our pages a Mexican Mask of Death ... date of origin and value unknown.
+direct you to my home page at where you will scroll down the left side menu till you get to the area that says Current Tidbits ... click it ... and you will see represented on our pages an image of a beautiful gold and gemstone frame.
 And there ya have it.
 That's it for this week folks.
 Catch you all next week.
 Benjamin Mark